open-vsx/publish-extensions/docs/understanding_reports.md

 ## How to gather these statistics

-If you click on a job in the GitHub Actions tab, there is an `Artifacts` section at the bottom of the page, from which you can download the `report`, which after unarchiving reveals two files: `result.log` and `stat.json`.
+If you click on a job in the GitHub Actions tab, there is an `Artifacts` section at the bottom of the page, from which you can download the `report`, which after unarchiving reveals three files: `result.log`, `stat.json` and `meta.json`.

 ## `stat.json`